jterrazz/archive.deal1-api/README.md

 Typescript with relative paths

-Koa for HTTP endpoints (probably for third party auth, dont know yet) GraphQL for the majority of requests, with prisma playing the rol9e of an ORM, and `apollo-server` for public access
+Koa for HTTP endpoints (probably for third party auth, dont know yet) GraphQL for the majority of requests, `apollo-server`, explains the schemas and resolver structure + middlewares (auth, validation)

 <!-- Docker, Node.js, Yarn, JavaScript, Babel, Flow, Prettier — core platform and dev tools